The best ciders deserve as much care and attention as the best wines

 Some of these techniques, such as manual sorting of the apples, and even working with an oenologist are found only very rarely in the making of cider.
 But just as for wine, the quality of the apples is still the first essential step.
 It is only after this that the creation of cider can make the most of the apple and its terroir.

-Specialities of the estate: Ciders bearing a vintage date... a cider blend aged in oak... a blend using traditional champagne methods... an apple "sweet wine"... cask strength calvados.
+Specialities of the estate: Ciders bearing a vintage date... a cider blend aged in oak... a blend using traditional methods of making sparkling wines... an apple "sweet wine"... cask strength calvados.

 Thanks to their qualities of elegance and authenticity, the ciders and calvados from the Domaine Dupont are nowadays appreciated in many countries world-wide.
 A very great majority of its production goes for export.